-Title 18, Section 2202.2 requires an overtaking driver to pass to the left at a safe distance, and Title 18, Section 2202.10 requires that drivers leave no less than three feet when passing a bicyclist.
+Officer cites driver under Title 18, 2202.2, which requires an overtaking driver to pass to the left at a safe distance, and Title 18, Section 2202.10, which requires that drivers leave no less than three feet when passing a bicyclist.

-Right-turning Driver
+5. Right-turning Driver